Skip to content

 Do senior year AP classes count for MIT?

-Sources: MIT Office of Admission, MIT Common Data Set, College Board AP, NCES College Navigator, IPEDS, NACAC, Common Data Set Initiative.
+Sources: MIT Office of Admission, MIT Common Data Set, MIT Office of the First Year: Advanced Placement, College Board AP, NCES College Navigator, IPEDS, NACAC, Common Data Set Initiative.

 About Oriel Admissions